Prostate Cancer

 Testicular Cancer

-It’s important for guys to regularly check your balls for any irregular lumps, bumps, unexplained aches, swelling or heaviness in the your ball sack.
-These can all be symptoms for testicular cancer and you should get it checked out by your GP or at a GUM clinic as soon as you can.
-It’s good practise to get familiar with your testicles feeling them with your fingertips and understanding their shape and how they feel, by doing this you will be able to detect any differences should they ever occur.
+It’s important to regularly check your balls for any irregular lumps, bumps, unexplained aches, swelling or heaviness.
+These can all be symptoms for testicular cancer, if you are dealing with any of these symptoms please contact your GP or local GUM clinic.
+It’s good practice to get familiar with your testicles feeling them with your fingertips and understanding their shape and how they feel, by doing this you will be able to detect any differences should they ever occur.

 For more information on testicular cancer take a look at this link: